nivanov/cosplay/README.md

 * Multi-channel audio & ASCII-video support
 * 277 built-in FIGLet fonts with full rendering
 * Built-in log viewer, debugger and terminal emulator
-* CosPlay also comes with many examples for each functional area.
-The source code for these examples is shipped with the project (see org.cosplay.examples package)
+* CosPlay also comes with many examples for each functional area:
+  * The source code for these examples is shipped with the project (see `org.cosplay.examples` package).

 ## Install and Use Cosplay
 Prerequisites: